saraspotey2-debug/Experiment-7/README.md

 9. End.
 # Algorithm-7.4 Method 2-Using Limit
 1. Start.
-2. To input the limit till which number you want.
+2. To input the limit from the user till which number the user wants.
 3. To initialise a=0 and b=1.
 4. To check the condition a<=limit using while statement, if true prints a.
 5. To calculate the next terms using a, b=b and a+b.